gter1216/mgw7510-web/README.md

    4. session and cookies based on user

 ####################   ROAD MAP  ##############################
-Currently, deployment for CE is under developing by Xu Xiao.
+1. Auto deployment for CE is under developing by Xu Xiao.
-           deployment for HE is under developing by Zhao Peng.
+2. Auto deployment for HE is under developing by Zhao Peng.
-           DIF tool improvement is under developing by Ling Yan.
+3. DIF tool improvement is under developing by Ling Yan.

 #################### JOIN US ##############################
 If you want to join in our project, please contact me: